supernelis/workshop-renovating-legacy-codebase/StepsRefactoring.md

 ### Extract magic values

 A magic value is used in the code: 1) without clear context or meaning; 2) Used in several places.
-By extracting it as a constant you give this magic value a meaning through its name.
+By extracting it as a constant you give this magic value a meaning through its name, and you prevent errors possible errors that come from giving the values every time again.

 **Can you identify such magic values?
 Please extract them!**